capysquash/pgsquash-engine/docs/user docs/quickstart.md

 # Quickstart

-Get up and running in 5 minutes. pgsquash intelligently consolidates your migration history using PostgreSQL's own parser—no changes to your existing migration files needed.
+Get up and running in 5 minutes. pgsquash intelligently consolidates your migration history using PostgreSQL's own parser - no changes to your existing migration files needed.

 ## What You Need